 A CSS file is a series of OS/32 operator commands.
 Every operator command can be executed from a CSS file.
 In addition, a number of special CSS commands can be executed.
 The special CSS commands (except SET CODE) begin with a dollar sign, making them easy to identify.
 The series of operator commands contained in a CSS file exists on media such as cards, disk or magnetic tape.
 When the CSS file is called, the commands contained within the file are executed in order.
-When the special CSS command \$EXIT is executed, execution is stopped and control CSS is CSS files can be called by the operator returned to the caller. or other CSS files.
+When the special CSS command \$EXIT is executed, CSS execution is stopped and control is returned to the caller.
+CSS files can be called by the operator or other CSS files.